stmDAO/smarterp-cai-evaluation/README.md

 ### Evaluation execution
 Our system generates a language model with the documentation provided by the interpreter with the objective of tailoring an ASR component to the particular corpus of an interpreting session.
 This task was performed for each of the 23 glossaries created.

-In our system, each session is handled by a worker that runs the ASR system in tandem with some NLP components that search for matches of terms existing in the glossary, named entities and numeric entities.
-For the performing of the evaluation, there workers were spawned as needed and kept up the necessary time.
+In our system, each session is handled by a worker that runs the ASR system in tandem with some NLP components that search for matches of terms included in the glossary, and named entities (including numeric entities).
+For the performing of the evaluation, there workers were launched as needed and kept up and running the necessary time.

 With the current code that orchestrates the audio submission and result gathering, the benchmark execution is performed sequentially.
 This limitation is a bottleneck that limits the size of the corpora for the benchmark, and parallelization is an ongoing task.
-The system consumes audio in real-time, so the evaluation of corpora of ~60h of audio takes the same amount of time.
+The system consumes audio in real-time, so the evaluation of corpora of ~60 hours of audio takes the same amount of time.

 ## Experimental setup
 ### Environment
-For the server side, the regular SmarTerp CAI infrastructure where used.
-A specially crafted tool for sending audio was developed for the client side, as the technician console works on the browser.
+For the server side, the regular SmarTerp-CAI infrastructure was used.
+A specially crafted tool for sending audio was developed for the client side, as the technician console that sends audio streams is powered by WebRTC technology running in the browser.

 ### Tools
 - Spacy for NER annotation
 - Coqui TTS for regular speach synthesis
 - Bark generative model for audio synthesis
+- ChatGPT for audio generation

 ## Evaluation

 # Delay evaluation

 # Terms evaluation
-The typical approach to measuring the precision of an Automatic Speach Recognition system (and also for the inverse task, Text-to-Speach) is to calculate the WER (word error rate) metric.
+The typical approach to measuring the precision of an Automatic Speech Recognition system (and also for the opposite task, Text-to-Speech) is to calculate the WER (word error rate) metric.
 This metric is similar to the Levenshtein distance but takes words into account, not characters or phonemes.

-The WER metric is still an excellent way to measure our own ASR component, but our system works as a whole, and the ASR component is just the first step in a longer process.
-Also, the WER metric treats all the words equally, and we're not working with that premise.
+Although the WER metric is an excellent way to measure a ASR component, our system works as a whole, and the ASR component is just the first step in a longer process.
+On the other hand, the WER metric treats all the words on an equal footing, and in our system not all the words have the same relevance.

-Our system tries to provide assistance with a subset of the words that the ASR component needs to be able to recognize, but we don't care if any other terms are correctly identified.
+Our system tries to provide assistance with a subset of the words that the ASR component needs to be able to recognise, but the fact that other words that are not important for the interpreter are not recognised is not relevant.

-The critical question is not what is general WER result but which words are the ones that need to be correctly recognized, knowing that we can define the ones that are probably going to be useful for interpreters.
+The critical question here is not what the general WER result is, but which words are the ones that need to be accurately recognised, taking into account that we can define the words that are probably going to be useful for interpreters.

 With that in mind, we modelled the evaluation as a simple binary classification: glossary terms and other words.
 The following metrics where then calculated:
 - Precision